raspberrypilearning/google-voice-aiy/en/step_3.md

 ![voice hat pins](images/soldered-header.jpg)

-If you have never soldered before, and need some help, then have a look at our [Getting Started With Soldering](https://www.raspberrypi.org/learning/getting-started-with-soldering/) resource.
+If you have never soldered before, and need some help, then have a look at our [Getting Started With Soldering](https://www.raspberrypi.org/learning/getting-started-with-soldering/) guide or watch the video below.

+--- collapse ---
+<iframe width="560" height="315" src="https://www.youtube.com/embed/8Z-2wPWGnqE" frameborder="0" allowfullscreen></iframe>
+--- /collapse ---